 The Licensing Act 2003 requires that we publish a 'Statement of Licensing policy' (every five years) that sets out our approach to how we will promote the four licensing objectives when making decisions under the Act.
-The current policy was published in December 2015 and will be reviewed again in December 2020.
+The current policy was published in December 2020.

 The licensing objectives

 The four licensing objectives are:

 Equal weight is given to all four licensing objectives and the policy must seek to secure the promotion of those licensing objectives throughout the licensing process.

 The policy was reviewed with regard to its application, suitability and effectiveness since the implementation of the Act in 2005.
 It has worked well in the past and has provided a basis for the consideration and determination of less contentious applications.
 Because of the amount of amendments to the Licensing Act 2003 by other Acts of Parliament and Licensing Regulatory Orders, the policy was revised to bring it up to date.

 As part of this process, an equality impact assessment (EIA) has been created to ensure that the policy does not discriminate against any disadvantaged or vulnerable people.
 If you would like a copy of the EIA 2020 contact Licensing

 The list of statutory consultees consulted are below: